frostludik/project-2-genesis/README.md

 >## Other instructions:
 >- Export from DBeaver (MySQL) database is located in projectFolder/externalResources
->- Export from Postman with REST commands is located in projectFolder/externalResources
+>- Export from Postman with REST requests is located in projectFolder/externalResources
+>- Database "project2genesis" is just created, with table "users" and set its properties
+>- To fill database with records for testing used prepared POST requests from Postman